Children's Hospital is part of the UPMC family.

 We have previously used prokaryotic expression systems to express, purify and characterize the biochemical properties of several ACD enzymes.
 Several of these have been crystallized and studied by X-ray diffraction, yielding informative three-dimensional models.
 The study of VLCAD, however, has been limited due to difficulties with prokaryotic expression.
 These difficulties may be related in part to physical properties that distinguish VLCAD from other ACD family members.
 Most of the ACDs share a common homotetrameric “dimer of dimers” structure and function in the mitochondrial matrix.
 In contrast, VLCAD is a homodimer with an extended 180 amino acid C-terminal domain of unknown function.
 Additionally, VLCAD is associated with the inner mitochondrial membrane, an interaction that has long been postulated without proof to be mediated by the C-terminus.

 We have used our prokaryotic expression system to study six previously missense mutations described in VLCAD deficient patients (T220M, V243A, R429W, A450P, L462P, and R573W).
 T220M and V243A are the most frequently reported missense mutations in VLCAD deficient patients.
 R429W and R573W are among the few missense mutations believed to result in the severe clinical phenotype.
 A450P and L462P are located in the C-terminal domain unique to VLCAD and ACAD-9.
 Characterization of purified wild type, A450P, and L462P VLCAD proteins confirmed the long-held assumption that the C-terminus plays a key role in mitochondrial membrane association.
 The prokaryotic system developed will greatly facilitate investigation of VLCAD structure-function.
-Funding for this project is included in the above referenced grant.

 National Institutes of Health